Beeching cuts: In popular culture

 Flanders and Swann, writers and performers of satirical songs, wrote a lament for lines closed by the Beeching cuts entitled "Slow Train" (1963).
 Michael Williams' book On the slow train takes its name from the Flanders and Swann song.
 It celebrates 12 of the most beautiful and historic journeys in Britain, some of which were saved from the Beeching cuts.
 It perpetuated the myth that the Beeching cuts were concerned solely with sleepy rural branch lines, but they actually also concerned well-used "industrial" and commuter lines.

 The BBC TV comedy series Oh, Doctor Beeching!, broadcast from 1995 to 1997, was set at a small fictional branch-line railway station threatened with closure under the Beeching cuts.

 In the satirical magazine Private Eye, the "Signal Failures" column on railway issues is written under the pseudonym "Dr. B. Ching".

 The lyrics of the I Like Trains song "The Beeching Report" criticise Dr Beeching and the Beeching cuts.

+The term "Celiński Axe" (Siekiery Celińskiego) was coined from Beeching Axe when Krzysztof Celiński, who was at the time the director of Polish State Railways, made the decision to close over 639 mi of railway lines in Poland, which took place on 3 April 2000.
+This was Poland's largest singular closure of railway lines to date.